 NPAC SMS deletes the old serviceProvNPA-NXX object locally.

-NPAC SMS responds to the M-DELETE.

 The NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the Local SMSs who are accepting downloads for this NPA-NXX.

-At the same time as step 7, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the SOAs who are accepting downloads for this NPA-NXX.

 The Local SMS responds to the M-DELETE.

+The NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the SOAs who are accepting downloads for this NPA-NXX.

 The SOA responds to the M-DELETE.